jkassis/frogger/README.md

   * control entropy since I only need to "think" in one order (dot-order).
   * improve maintainability... because remembering the abbreviation over time becomes difficult.

-I like to avoid use of the shift key so snake_case and PascalCase are out for me.
+I like to avoid use of the shift key, so snake_case and PascalCase are right out for me.
 Kebab-case isn't bad, but I prefer camelCase to keep things tight.

 That said, I'm flexible to whatever the team chooses and prefer opinionated languages like GoLang that strictly enforce style.